It Happened One Christmas: Reception

 It Happened One Christmas was first broadcast at a time when It's a Wonderful Life was rarely aired on television and, as a result, many viewers were unfamiliar with its source.
 However, once the original 1946 film returned to the airwaves on an annual basis, the remake slipped into obscurity.

 Reviews

 The reviews were mixed.
 After its initial airing a New York Times follow-up article revealed that Frank Capra, the director of the 1946 film It's A Wonderful Life, had denounced the remake as "plagiaristic."
 The ratings, however, were good enough that it was rebroadcast on ABC twice, in 1978 and 1979.
 But by that time the original It's A Wonderful Life had begun its resurgence on television and eventually eclipsed the remake.

 Availability

 It Happened One Christmas is rarely shown today, and has not, as of 2017, been issued on DVD.
 It can be viewed at the Paley Center for Media (formerly The Museum of Television & Radio) in New York City and Beverly Hills, California.

-A search for the title on YouTube returns the full movie posted via several accounts, including an HD version.
-As of 2024 it has been viewable on YouTube for numerous years with no apparent takedown claims, suggesting that the Thomas production company Daisy Productions has allowed it to remain freely available.